Best 100% Online FNP Programs For 2022

 has reduced tuition costs by $200 per credit hour, saving students close to $14,000 for the program.
 Students enrolled in the R.N. to MSN-FNP program must complete sixty-eight credit hours and at least 836 clinical hours.
 BSN to MSN-FNP students complete forty-eight credit hours and 670 clinical hours.
 At a rate of $1,210 per credit hour, tuition from the program ranges from $58,080 (BSN to MSN-FNP) and $82,280 (R.N. to MSN-FNP)

 offers BSN to MSN-FNP and R.N. to MSN-FNP tracks.
 Program faculty prepare students to act in advanced practice roles with confidence.
 Graduates actively manage disease prevention, promote health and well-being, and implement restorative care for patients of all ages.
-The average tuition for the FNP program is $43,350
+The average cost for the FNP program at Walden can be found here

 100% online BSN to MSN-FNP program includes a curriculum that prepares students capable of applying advanced knowledge of nursing theories and methods of inquiry in healthcare delivery.
 Students develop leadership and communication skills to promote a collaborative approach to patient care and advocate for healthcare policies and systems that improve healthcare overall.
 The program can be completed in as few as twenty months, including forty-seven credit hours of coursework at a rate of $720 per credit hour.
 The total tuition for the program is approximately $33,840